ganesanarun/declarative-openapi-mock-server/README.md

 # Declarative OpenAPI Mock Server

-This project provides a declarative OpenAPI mock server with conditional responses, supporting rules such as "and" and "or" conditions, case sensitivity, and comparison operators.
+This project provides a declarative OpenAPI mock server with conditional responses, supporting rules such as "and" and " or" conditions, case sensitivity, and comparison operators.

 ## Features

 - Declarative configuration using OpenAPI specifications
-- Conditional responses based on request payload, query and headers
+- Conditional responses based on request payload, query and headers, path parameters
 - Supports "and" / "or" conditions
 - Case sensitivity and comparison operators (e.g., `eq`, `lt`, `lte`, `gt`, `gte`)
 - Default random success response according to OpenAPI spec when no custom logic is specified

-> Note: Since yaml is superset of json, you could put json body directly.
+> Note: Since yaml is a superset of json, you could put json body directly.

 ## Prerequisites